-(a) The NPC authorises the HKSAR to exercise a high degree of autonomy and enjoy executive, legislative and independent judicial power, including that of final adjudication.
+(b) The NPC authorises the HKSAR to exercise a high degree of autonomy and enjoy executive, legislative and independent judicial power, including that of final adjudication, in accordance with the provisions of the Basic Law.
 The power of final adjudication of the HKSAR shall be vested in the Court of Final Appeal established in the Region;

-(b) The executive authorities and legislature of the HKSAR shall be composed of permanent residents of Hong Kong;
+(c) The executive authorities and legislature of the HKSAR shall be composed of permanent residents of Hong Kong;

-(c) Under the principle of "one country, two systems", the socialist system and policies shall not be practised in the HKSAR and Hong Kong's previous capitalist system and way of life shall remain unchanged for 50 years;
+(d) Under the principle of "one country, two systems", the socialist system and policies shall not be practised in the HKSAR and Hong Kong's previous capitalist system and way of life shall remain unchanged for 50 years;

-(d) The laws previously in force in Hong Kong, that is, the common law, rules of equity, ordinances, subordinate legislation and customary law shall be maintained, except for any that contravenes the Basic Law, and subject to any amendment by the legislature of the HKSAR;
+(e) The laws previously in force in Hong Kong, that is, the common law, rules of equity, ordinances, subordinate legislation and customary law shall be maintained, except for any that contravenes the Basic Law, and subject to any amendment by the legislature of the HKSAR;

-(e) National laws shall not be applied in the HKSAR except for those listed in Annex III to the Basic Law and that the laws listed therein shall be applied locally by way of promulgation or legislation by the Region.
+(f) National laws shall not be applied in the HKSAR except for those listed in Annex III to the Basic Law1 and that the laws listed therein shall be applied locally by way of promulgation or legislation by the Region.
 The Standing Committee of the NPC (NPCSC) may add to or delete from the list of laws in Annex III after consulting the Committee for the Basic Law of the HKSAR and the HKSAR Government;

-(f) The HKSAR is authorised to conduct relevant external affairs on its own in accordance with the Basic Law using the name "Hong Kong, China", maintain and develop relations and conclude and implement agreements with foreign states and regions and relevant international organisations in the appropriate fields, including the economic, trade, financial and monetary, shipping, communications, tourism, cultural and sports fields;
+(g) The HKSAR may conduct relevant external affairs on its own in accordance with the Basic Law using the name "Hong Kong, China", maintain and develop relations and conclude and implement agreements with foreign states and regions and relevant international organisations in the appropriate fields, including the economic, trade, financial and monetary, shipping, communications, tourism, cultural and sports fields;

-(g) The HKSAR remains a free port, a separate customs territory and an international financial centre.
+(h) The HKSAR shall remain a free port, a separate customs territory and an international financial centre.
 The HKSAR Government shall, on its own, formulate monetary and financial policies, safeguard the free operation of financial business and financial markets, and regulate and supervise them in accordance with law.
-The HKSAR safeguards the free flow of capital within, into and out of the Region.
-The HKSAR issues and manages its own currency;
+The HKSAR Government safeguards the free flow of capital within, into and out of the Region.
+The HKSAR Government issues and manages its own currency;

-(h) The HKSAR formulates its own policies on the development of education, science, culture, sports, labour and social services, and Hong Kong residents have the freedom of religious belief;
+(i) The HKSAR Government formulates its own policies on the development of education, science, culture, sports, labour and social welfare, and shall not restrict the freedom of religious belief;

-(i) Hong Kong residents enjoy a wide range of freedoms and rights; and
+(j) Hong Kong residents enjoy a wide range of freedoms and rights; and

-(j) The provisions of the International Covenant on Civil and Political Rights (ICCPR), the International Covenant on Economic, Social and Cultural Rights (ICESCR), and international labour conventions as applied to Hong Kong shall remain in force and shall be implemented through the laws of the HKSAR.
+(k) The provisions of the International Covenant on Civil and Political Rights (ICCPR), the International Covenant on Economic, Social and Cultural Rights (ICESCR), and international labour conventions as applied to Hong Kong shall remain in force and shall be implemented through the laws of the HKSAR.